 Alternative teaching

-Each of these approaches have pros and cons, but you and your co-teacher will have to decide what one will work best with your group of students and your classroom.
+and your co-teacher will have to decide what one will work best with your group

 In out project in MTH 329, we have to use one of the following approaches to teach our lesson.
 My group did a combination of team teach and stations teaching.
 I will let you know how the lesson goes with the co-teaching.